 Rob Brown is an award winning writer-director whose work has been screened at the Edinburgh International Film Festival and broadcast on BBC TV.
 Rob was selected for the Berlinale Talent Campus in 2007.
 He was also chosen for the Edinburgh Film Festival 'Trailblazers' and British Film Institute 'Think Shoot Distribute' programmes in 2008.

-He was selected for the Talent Lab at Edinburgh International Film Festival 2011 and his feature script SIXTEEN was also chosen from 400 entries to be performed at the BAFTA Rocliffe New Writing Forum.
+Rob's feature script SIXTEEN was chosen from 400 entries to be performed at the BAFTA Rocliffe New Writing Forum.

-Rob's UKFC short film SILENT THINGS received its international premiere at the 40th International Film Festival Rotterdam in 2011, where it won the New Arrivals jury award.
+Rob's short film SILENT THINGS won the New Arrivals jury award at the 40th International Film Festival Rotterdam in 2011.

 Rob's debut feature film, SIXTEEN, premiered at the BFI London Film Festival 2013.
 SIXTEEN was nominated for Best Debut Feature, while Rob received a nomination for Best British Newcomer.